Do you snore or wake up gasping for air?

 If I’m not obese, can I get sleep apnea?

-While obesity tends to make you a lot more likely to develop sleep apnea, there are other things that make you more likely to get it as well.
+While obesity tends to make you a lot more likely to develop sleep apnea, other things make you more likely to get it as well.
 You aren’t safe from sleep apnea risk if you aren’t obese.
-If you’re male, have diabetes, or have a family history of sleep apnea, your risk is increased.
+Your risk of sleep apnea increases if you’re male, have diabetes, or have a family history of the condition.

 Most doctors do not consider sleep apnea a disability.
-However, sleep apnea can put you at risk for breathing issues or heart problems.
-Depending on the condition, it may be considered a disability.
+However, it can put you at risk for breathing issues or heart problems, so depending on the condition, doctors may consider it a disability.

 What should I avoid if I have sleep apnea?

-If you have sleep apnea, it’s important to avoid activities that may worsen symptoms or increase the risk of complications.
+If you have sleep apnea, avoiding activities that may worsen symptoms or increase the risk of complications is important.
 These include avoiding alcohol and certain medications (especially sedatives), sleeping on your back, and being overweight.

 It’s also important to stay away from smoking and recreational drugs, as these can contribute to obstructive sleep apnea.
 Lastly, you should avoid sleeping on your back, as this position can cause your tongue and other tissues to fall back and obstruct your airway.